Teach English in Thailand

 - Using the unique link emailed to you, fill out the application.
 This includes things like your name, address and chosen start date.

 - Sign our Program Terms and Conditions, which will be emailed to you and can be signed online.
+These are our basic policies like cancellation policies, deferral policies, etc.

 - Submit the required documents and run your criminal background check (provided for free for US Citizens)

-- After Acceptance, you will be asked to submit a $300 Commitment Deposit to secure your spot and start date on the program.
+- After acceptance, you will be asked to submit a $300 Commitment Deposit to secure your spot and start date on the program.
 This will be due within 14 days of being accepted onto the program.
 This also goes towards your total program fee as well, and the rest of your balance is due 6 weeks before departure.